Aboriginal Culture and Language Support Diploma

 In addition to tuition, your costs include books, supplies, housing, meals, transportation, and personal expenses.
 On average, full-time ACLS students pay $4000 tuition each academic year.
 Books and supplies average $500/year.
-Prospective students are encouraged to make an appointment with Aboriginal Access Services staff to discuss funding options.It’s worth a visit to the UFV financial aid and awards office, which facilitates the disbursement each year of approximately $7 million in federal and provincial student loans, B.C. grants, bursaries, scholarships, and awards to UFV students.
+Prospective students are encouraged to make an appointment with the Indigenous Student Centre staff to discuss funding options.It’s worth a visit to the UFV financial aid and awards office, which facilitates the disbursement each year of approximately $7 million in federal and provincial student loans, B.C. grants, bursaries, scholarships, and awards to UFV students.
 A helpful budget planning worksheet is available.

 What sort of support will I get?